Last time I said I’d tell you how we fixed our enormous branding problem back in the early days of my shop.

 So we asked ourselves: “What’s the playful way to organise this space?”

-At the time, that bath was the answer.
+At the time, a bath filled with marshmallows was the answer.

-It’s been gone for years now but people still ask about it.
+It’s been gone for years now but people still mention it.
 And we still use PLAYFUL to make decisions at Merry + Bright every day.
 We ask ourselves:

 What would be a playful window display?